 Because he was an active soldier, we weren’t allowed to take his picture.
 He explained that he does one or two of these tours a month as part of his government service.
 Having an elite Korean soldier guide us at the DMZ really set the tone for the day’s events.
-This wasn’t just any old tour, it was serious business.
-I was pumped albeit a little nervous.
+This wasn’t just any old day tour from Seoul, it was serious business.
+I was pumped and a little nervous.

 Imjingak Park and Freedom Bridge